tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 channel_binder must be computed by both peers: the attester must use it as a challenge value when generating attestation evidence; the relying party must verify its correct inclusion in the evidence it received during the handshake.
+Both parties must adjust the size of channel_binder to the length advertised by the attester.

 # Attestation Results Extensions (Passport Model) {#attestation-results-extensions}